pingou2712/cups_guacamole/README.md

+Fork of cups-pdf
 Sorry for my english (i'm french)

-Fork of cups-pdf
+It's for printer with guacamole (linux desktop)

-Printer of guacamole don't work with me....
+Printer native of guacamole don't work with me.... (it's really work for someone? on linux desktop?)
-So i use cups-pdf to print directly on Download directory of guacamole (Don't need printer enabled of user-mapping.mxl, just need enable-drive) But error because test to create directory thinclient... normal....
+So i use cups-pdf to print directly on Download directory of guacamole (Don't need printer enabled of user-mapping.mxl, just need enable-drive) But there are error because the tests to create directory thinclient... change owner etc etc... normal

 So only change at the moment: